rocktronica/OneFileCMS/readme.markdown

 ### Multi-Language Support?

 Yes!
 Currently, English, German, and Spanish are available.
-(Someone told me he was working on an Esparento translation, but he might have been kidding...)
+(Someone told me he was working on an Esparento translation, but that might have been a joke...)

 ### Can I have more than one username/password?

 Yes!
 Well, sort of - indirectly.
 Upload or create addional copies of OneFileCMS, but give them different file names.(ie: OneFile1.php and OneFile2.php etc...)
-Then, with each copy, maintain different user names and passwords.
+Then, in each copy, maintain different user names and passwords.
 Also, so that one user does not log out the other, change the $session_name config variables.

 Now, since there is no database or other means of granular control and access logging, multiple users may be kind of pointless.
 On the other hand, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy gets corrupted.

 ## Requirements

-- PHP 5.2+
+- PHP 5.1+
   (Only tested on versions 5.2.8, 5.2.17, 5.3.3, and 5.4 + )
 - File permission privileges on your host
 - Javascript enabled browswer